GlowPuff/your-journey/README.md

 8. Click the "Begin Journey" button to start playing!

 ## LIMITATIONS:
--No tiles from Spreading War yet.
+* No tiles from Spreading War yet.
--Battle map scenarios are not supported.
+* Battle map scenarios are not supported.
--New mechanics from Shadowed Paths and Spreading War aren't implemented (corruption, difficult ground, fortified).
+* New mechanics from Shadowed Paths and Spreading War aren't implemented (corruption, difficult ground, fortified).
--You have to manage your inventory and skill cards yourself, based on the Lore and XP you can see on the Party Panel.
+* You have to manage your inventory and skill cards yourself, based on the Lore and XP you can see on the Party Panel.

 ## The Scenario Editor
 The editor is available in [a separate repository](https://github.com/TrnsltLife/JiMEditor).